soyguijarro/userscripts/README.md

 ## Compatibility

-These scripts have been tested with [Greasemonkey](https://addons.mozilla.org/firefox/addon/greasemonkey/), but they should work with pretty much any user script manager.
+These scripts have been tested with [Greasemonkey](https://addons.mozilla.org/firefox/addon/greasemonkey/) on Mozilla Firefox and [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) on Google Chrome, but they should work with pretty much any user script manager.
 If you find something not working properly, please [report the issue](https://github.com/rcalderong/userscripts/issues).

 ## License